plmercereau/graphql-query-schema/README.md

 - Not tested with additional settings e.g. naming conventions.
 Recommended: generate a separate file if you need to codegen for another use
 - Swapi: Note on `extends Node` before `Node` is defined: `ReferenceError: Cannot access 'Node' before initialization`
   - -> graphql-codegen PR
+- Variables input is typed, but variables inside arguments are not.

 ### to do